zitje/HyDE/CONTRIBUTING.md

      ```

 6. Submit a **pull request** to the upstream repository.
+   - **Important**: Always submit your pull requests to the `dev` branch, not directly to `master`.
+Following the [RELEASE_POLICY.md](https://github.com/HyDE-Project/HyDE/blob/master/RELEASE_POLICY.md), changes go through the dev branch first for testing before being merged into master during the release window.
    - For example, to create a pull request, use the following steps.
      1. Go to your forked repository.
      2. Click the **Compare & pull request** button next to your `your-branch-name` branch.
+     3. Make sure the base repository branch is set to `dev`.
-     3. Add a title and description for your pull request.
+     4. Add a title and description for your pull request.
-     4. Click **Create pull request** and remember to add the relevant labels with using the [pull request template](https://github.com/HyDE-Project/HyDE/blob/master/.github/PULL_REQUEST_TEMPLATE.md).
+     5. Click **Create pull request** and remember to add the relevant labels with using the [pull request template](https://github.com/HyDE-Project/HyDE/blob/master/.github/PULL_REQUEST_TEMPLATE.md).

 ## Guidelines